aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/07-job-orchestration.md

 doesn't belong to the model serving aspects).

-The configurations for logging, pipelines and hyperparameter tuning can be found under `conf/base`.
-These YAML files are then referred to by by Hydra or general utility functions (`src/{{cookiecutter.src_package_name}}/general_utils.py`) for loading of parameters and configurations.
+The configurations for logging, pipelines and hyperparameter tuning can be found under the `conf` folder.
+These YAML files are then referred to by Hydra or general utility functions (`src/{{cookiecutter.src_package_name}}/general_utils.py`) for loading of parameters and configurations.
 The defined default